 Resolving Child Support and Spousal Maintenance Issues

 In a divorce case, getting a grip on the specifics of child support and alimony will be one of your first practical tasks.
-At Jeannie D. Michalski LLP, our lawyers advise clients about their basic rights and responsibilities with respect to support issues.
+At Jeannie D. Michalski, our lawyers advise clients about their basic rights and responsibilities with respect to support issues.
 We also consider whether any special considerations in your case will justify raising or lowering guideline child support payments, or whether either spouse's circumstances will require a distinctive approach to alimony issues.

-Contact us in Rochester or Avon for legal advice about establishing support obligations, modifying them to meet changed circumstances, or enforcing support orders in default.
+Contact us in Avon for legal advice about establishing support obligations, modifying them to meet changed circumstances, or enforcing support orders in default.
 We understand that general rules won't cover all cases, and we know how to highlight the facts of your case that can support an outcome that fits your needs.

 Call 585-351-2500 for Advice About Child Support

-The attorneys of Jeannie D. Michalski advise mothers and fathers about child support problems related to divorce or paternity cases under New York law.
+The law office of Jeannie D. Michalski advise mothers and fathers about child support problems related to divorce or paternity cases under New York law.
 We can let you know what the state guidelines say about your monthly payment based on income and the number of children to support.
 If there are any special facts in your case that would justify an upward or downward adjustment to the guideline amount, we can present your position in court if we can't convince the other parent to accept it.

 Dependable Counsel on Spousal Maintenance Problems in New York Divorce